hrap1919/qbc/README.md

 ### Available functions:

-1. qblogout
+1. qbreauth

-    A proper log out not leaving the subshell

-2. qblogin [(-k | -c CERTFILE)] [-l USERNAME] [-p PASSWORD] URL

-    Log in to the qBittorent server (after logging out).
-The options are the same as for qbclient.
+    Re-authorize to the server with the same credentials

-3. qbaddurl 'URL' (use quotes!)
+2. qbaddurl 'URL' (use quotes!)

     Add torrent by url
-4. qbaddfile FILENAME
+3. qbaddfile FILENAME

     Add torrent file
-5. qbaddpaused FILENAME
+4. qbaddpaused FILENAME

     Add torrent file in the paused state
-6. qbprefget [PREF_PROPERTY]
+5. qbprefget [(-r PREF_PROPERTY | PREF_PROPERTY_1 [PREF_PROPERTY_2 ...])]

-    Get the value of specified preference property, or print all preferences
+    Get the value of specified preference properties, or print all preferences.
+With the "-r" option the function returns the raw value of a property
-7. qbprefset [-s] [-n] PREF_PROPERTY NEW_VALUE
+6. qbprefset [-s] [-n] PREF_PROPERTY_1 NEW_VALUE_1 [PREF_PROPERTY_2 NEW_VALUE_2 ...]

-    Set a new value of the preference property.
-The option -s is for a silent action without any output into stdout.
-The option -n forces -s and also prevents an additional check of the modified value from the server
+    Send new values of specified  preference properties.
+The option -n prevents an additional check the values from the server after the request.
+The option "-s" forces "-n" and also prevents any output or user confirmations except (may be) error messages

-8. qbpasswd
+7. qbpasswd

     Set WebUI password

-9. qbinfo
+8. qbinfo

     List of torrents with a short info.
 The torrents are sorted by the addition time.
 The new torrents always are in the end
-10. qbselect [INDEX]
+9. qbselect [INDEX]

     Select the torrent with the specified index from qbinfo ().
 Get a short info for the selected torrent.
-11. qbdel INDEX
+10. qbdel INDEX

     Delete the selected torrent with the downloaded data.
 The correct index from qbinfo () must be specifies.
-12. qbtorinfo [INFO_PROPERTY]
+11. qbtorinfo [INFO_PROPERTY]

     Get the specified information of the selected torrent, or print it completely
-13. qbtorprop [GEN_PROPERTY]
+12. qbtorprop [GEN_PROPERTY]

     Get the specified property of the selected torrent, or print all it's properties
-14. qbtrackers
+13. qbtrackers

     Trackers info of the selected torrent
-15. qbcommand COMMAND
+14. qbcommand COMMAND

     COMMAND=(pause | resume | recheck | reannounce)

     Pause, resume, recheck and reannounce of the selected torrent

+15. qbaddpeer PEER

+    Add a peer to the selected torrent.
+The PEER format is host:port

 16. qbmedia ARG1 [ARG2]

     Set  Sequential_Download property of the selected torrent to ARG1.
 Set First_Last_Piece_Priority property either to ARG2, or to ARG1 (if ARG2 is absent).
 Each of ARG1 and ARG2 must be equal to either "true" or "false" Other values cause a tooglement of the properties.